gregberns/mcp-server-fetch-save/README.md

 The key difference from the standard fetch MCP server is that this server provides a **fetch-save** tool that both retrieves content AND stores it locally in a permanent file, allowing for later access or processing of the data.

+> [!CAUTION]
+> This server can access local/internal IP addresses and may represent a security risk.
+Exercise caution when using this MCP server to ensure this does not expose any sensitive data.

+Additional Note: The Readme and some code was written/edited with Claude Code - so parts may be incorrect.
+Please submit a PR if there are changes needed.

 ## Available Tools

 - `fetch-save` - Fetches a URL from the internet, extracts its contents as markdown, and SAVES it to a local file.